-In the current state of the health care system there is uneven access to primary care, and too many people are having trouble navigating the system, are receiving care in the hospital that would be better dealt with in the community, and are being readmitted to the hospital only days after leaving.
+In the current state of the health care system, there is uneven access to primary care, and too many people are having trouble navigating the system, are receiving care in the hospital that would be better dealt with in the community, and are being readmitted to the hospital only days after leaving.
 To address these issues and improve efficient continuity of care, the Health Links program provides a new model of care at the clinical level, in which all of a patient’s health service providers in the community, including primary care, hospital, and community care, work together to create a coordinated care plan for the patient.
 The initial focus of Health Links is on high-cost users.
 To support Health Links initiatives, the custom web-application called South East Health Integrated Information Portal (SHIIP) is being developed.
-The project is sponsored by the South East Local Health Integrated Network (SELHIN) and SELHIN Health Links.
-Kingston, Frontenac and Lennox & Addington (KFL&A) Public Health is developing the software solution for SHIIP, using Brockville General Hospital as the host of the software application and Clinical Data Repository, and employing Kingston General Hospital as the pilot hospital for the project.
+The project is sponsored by the South East Local Health Integrated Network (South East LHIN) and delivered in collaboration with the Kingston, Frontenac and Lennox & Addington (KFL&A) Public Health that develops the solution and Kingston Health Science Centre as the host of the software application and Clinical Data Repository.

 Please visit the SELHIN’s website for more information: http://www.southeastlhin.on.ca/GoalsandAchievements/Technology/shiip.aspx